PRESERVE ACL Repair Surgery

 Already performing agility training just 10 weeks after PRESERVE ACL Repair Surgery

-Similarly we congratulate Dr. Gregory DiFelice from the Hospital for Special Surgery in New York for first introducing me to Primary ACL Repair when I attended his presentation in 2013.
+We congratulate Dr. Gregory DiFelice from the Hospital for Special Surgery in New York for first introducing me to Primary ACL Repair when I attended his presentation in 2013.

 During my training, I learned that ACL repairs performed in the 1970s and 1980s did not work.
 Dr. DiFelice’s presentation encouraged me to conduct my own investigation of ACL repairs.
 I began offering Primary ACL Repair Surgery to patients in 2013.
 The initial ten patients were tracked to make sure they had good two year results.

-Next, I decided to promote healing of my Primary ACL Repairs with an Amnion graft which contains numerous growth factors.
+In 2017, I decided to promote healing of my Primary ACL Repairs with an Amnion graft which contains numerous growth factors.
 I worked in a laboratory setting to develop my own surgical technique known as PRESERVE ACL Surgery.